 The mechanisms look impressive even when with their native finish, but I must admit that these painstakingly redecorated engines look almost mesmerizing.
 No, they are not as heart-stopping as movements made by the German watchmaking giant A. Lange & Sohne, but they still make a strong impression.

 Perhaps, my only complaint when it comes to the mechanism is the lack of hand-engraving: with the main elements of the movement being skeletonized almost to a point of a spider web, the usual Geneva stripes just don’t look good enough here.
 On the other hand, Panerai probably tried to help the timepiece retain the traditional masculine feel that the Radiomir series is known for, and a person that made the decision probably feared that too much decor would make this new time measuring device look, well, lame.

 As usual, the timekeepers are offered in massive bodies that measure whole 45 millimeters in width, which is massive for a vintage-styled wristwatch.
 Thankfully, the choice of movement allowed making the device relatively thin, so even a person of normal proportions will have no problem wearing it with a business suit.

 Still, taking into account the volume (and mass) of this thing, it would probably cost a small fortune even without the hand-assembled movements and the famous PANERAI logo stamped on their backs.

 So far, the Italian watchmaking brand plans to limit its production to just 50 pieces.
 Versions in red and white gold will be available at 100 pieces each.
 Panerai will offer this PAM 518 with a sticker price of $78,000 USD.
-While clearly way to steep even for a higher than average Joe, it is worth the money if you take into account the precious material its case is fashioned of, as well as impressive amount of skilled labor that went into decorating the vintage movement.
+While clearly way to steep even for a higher than average Joe, it is worth the money if you take into account the precious material its case is fashioned of, as well as the impressive amount of skilled labor that went into decorating the vintage movement.

 Build quality: 5/5

 Value for money: 4.5/5